 True stated income products do still exist for single family homes rental properties.
 For a primary residence, this has become exclusive to private banking clients with institutional investors who will hold these loans privately.

-As of Dec 28, 2017, stated income loans for primary residences are available ONLY in California.
+As of Sept.
+17, 2018, stated income loans for primary residences are available ONLY in California, Colorado, & Florida.

 - Borrower must be self-employed

-- NO home based-business.
-Must havea verifiable business address
+- Home based-business is okay.
+Must have a verifiable business address

 - Rates start at 4.75% on a 7-Year Fixed ARM